akashchekodu/StockSage/README.md

 StockSage is a financial assistant that answers user questions using recent news articles via a powerful Retrieval-Augmented Generation (RAG) pipeline.
 It combines semantic chunking, hybrid search (BM25 + embeddings + cross-encoder reranking), and LLMs for accurate and contextual responses.

+This project implements a hybrid retriever+generator approach:
+- **Retriever**: Fetches and semantically chunks financial news from a PostgreSQL database.
+- **Generator**: Uses an LLM to answer questions based only on the retrieved, relevant content.

 ---

 ## 🚀 Features